nodejs/node-core-utils/docs/ncu-ci.md

 ### `ncu-ci citgm <jobid>`

 `ncu-ci citgm <jobid>` shows the results of a given citgm-smoker job.
+See `ncu-ci citgm --help` for more.

 Example:
 ```